roncampbell/IRE22/R Fundamentals.md

 The tidycensus package uses the Census Bureau's application programming interface (API) to download data directly from the census website.
 It is much, much faster than any of the bureau's own tools.
 Once you learn the basic syntax, tidycensus becomes almost second-nature.

-Time is short during the class, and hotel conference room internet hookups are notoriously slow.
+Time is short during the class, and conference room internet hookups are notoriously slow.
 So we're going to take a shortcut.
 I wrote a script, <code>DemoTracts.R</code>., that pulls 2020 census tract data for the six Denver region metro counties: Adams, Arapahoe, Broomfield, Denver, Douglas and Jefferson, using the 3-digit FIPS codes for those counties.

 You'll find DemoTracts.R in the Data portion of this GitHub repo.
 Feel free to recycle this script for your own market, substituting your state and the FIPS codes for the counties that comprise your metro.

-It produces a CSV (comma-separated variable) file that we will use right now, using the R function <code>read_csv()</code>.
+DemoTracts.R produces a comma-separated variable (csv) file, DenverTracts.csv, that we will use right now, using the R function <code>read_csv()</code>.

 <code>DenverTracts <- read_csv("DenverTracts.csv")